What graduate quantity surveyors do in their jobs

 What degree subject do you need to become a graduate quantity surveyor?

 Most quantity surveying graduate schemes and graduate-level jobs require a quantity surveying or commercial management undergraduate degree that has been accredited (approved) by the Royal Institution of Chartered Surveyors (RICS).
 However, graduates of any subject can complete an RICS-accredited postgraduate qualification and 'convert' to quantity surveying and then apply for jobs.

 A number of employers also run graduate schemes aimed at students from any degree background.
 When you are on the course, the employer will pay for you to complete the postgraduate conversion course while you work for it.
 Find out more about getting hired this way.

-The skills and behaviours to emphasise in graduate job applications and interviews
+What skills and behaviours should you demonstrate in quantity surveying graduate job applications and interviews?

 While you will need to explain your reasons for wanting a quantity surveying career in graduate applications and interviews, you will need to demonstrate a range of transferable, softer skills.
 Teamwork, communication and relationship-building skills are essential for working with colleagues, professionals at other construction organisations and clients alike.
 ‘Some candidates think quantity surveying is all about numbers.
 What they don’t appreciate is that it’s actually more about managing relationships,’ says Raheel Khan, a commercial services manager at Costain.

 - The ability to persuade and motivate others